Skip to main content

 EU Immigration Portal

-Am I eligible to apply for a Blue Card?
+Am I eligible to apply for an EU Blue Card?

-There are certain conditions that apply to everyone.
+There are certain conditions that apply to everyone applying for a regular residence permit in the Netherlands.
 In addition, the following conditions apply:

 • you have an employment contract for a highly qualified job for at least 12 months to work for an employer in the Netherlands and you must meet the minimum salary threshold in the Member State concerned (see below);